-You might feel that you are feeding baby frequently, and for long period of times.
+You might feel that you are feeding baby a lot, and for long period of times.
 So get comfortable!

 What does it mean to feed your newborn “on demand”?

-Once baby has gain back his/her weight, you can move towards feeding on demand.
+Once your baby has gained back their weight, you can move towards feeding on demand.
 What does that even mean?
 To simply forget the clock, and feed when baby show signs of hunger.